-Staff are trained in many SEN areas including: dyslexia, counselling to support those with emotional needs, autism, read write inc, Reading Rescue, Talking Partners, Talk Boost and Speech and Language Therapy.
+Staff are trained in many SEN areas including: dyslexia, dyspraxia, counselling to support those with emotional needs, autism, read write inc, better reading, better writing, reading rescue, theraplay, emotion coaching, Trauma informed practice, working memory, success at arithmetic, rainbow reading, talking partners, talk boost and speech and language therapy.

-Using this training, teachers and TAs provide either small group or one to one interventions, based on the children's needs.
+Using this training, teachers and TA's then provide either small group or one to one interventions based on the children's needs.
 This is continually reviewed taking into consideration the whole school provision map.

-Equipment and facilities to support children and young people with SEND and/or disability.
+Equipment and facilities to support children and young people with SEND.

 School is completely accessible and is in line with the disability equality scheme.
 There is a learning mentor for children with SEMH needs.
 We are well resourced to deal with children with SEMH needs, dyslexia and autism and are willing to invest in any resource which proves to be effective in supporting our SEND children.
-Two of our support staff are trained to deliver specific exercises for physiotherapy under guidance from physiotherapy service.